 Minor Slo-Pitch Provincial Championships

-Softball Newfoundland and Labrador sanction the all minor slo-pitch Provincial Championships.
-Except where noted (see SNL Competition Notes below), rules for these is competition will be governed by Softball Canada 2011 Official Rule Book.
+Softball Newfoundland Labrador sanction all the minor Slo-Pitch Provincial Championships.
+Except where noted (see Softball NL Competition Notes below), rules for these is competition will be governed by Softball Canada 2011 Official Rule Book.

 1. Tournament Registration and Fees

 –Teams that do not follow proper registration procedures may not be permitted to participate in tournaments:

 -A team will be considered registered for a Softball Newfoundland Labrador sanctioned tournament only when the following conditions are met:

 ii.
 All affiliation and tournament fees are paid upon registration for any tournament;

 iii.
 All roster information must be submitted upon registration using proper forms provided by Softball NL.
 Incomplete registration forms will not be accepted by Softball NL;